gpapadog/DAPSm-Analysis/README.md

 - Open ```Data_analysis.R``` in R/Rstudio
 - Specify the file path where the configuration file is saved as ```config_path```
 - Run the full script

+### Reference

+Luke Keele, Rocio Titiunik, and Jose Zubizarreta.
+Enhancing a Geographic Regression Discontinuity Design Through Matching to Estimate the Effect of Ballot Initiatives on Voter Turnout.
+Journal of Royal Statistical Society A, 178:223{239, 2015.